 You can schedule family time: Maybe have a regular night that you get together for a fun activity.
 If you do not manage to eat all your meals together, how about a particular meal that is definitely one for all the family to join in with?

 Studies have shown that eating meals together helps reinforce communication, especially if you ensure that no phones are allowed during the meal.
 If you unable to get together as a family for dinner because of busy schedules, then how about breakfast?

 You could do the household or garden chores as a Family: Make tidying away toys, cleaning, or maintaining the garden a responsibility of everyone in the family.
 This absolutely constitutes family time.
+You can also use toys to share time with your kids, I really enjoy using the Star Wars Lego sets to share with time with the boys, and after that tidying them.
 We have friends who play music when tidying up toys and have turned it into a fun activity that they all do together.